Martchus/openQA-helper/README.md

 Additional parameters are simply appended to the invocation.
 That works of course also for `--help`.

 **Note that none of these commands should to be run as root.**
-Running one of these commands accidently as root breaks the setup because then newly created files and directories are owned by root and you run into permission errors when starting as your regular user again.
+Running one of these commands accidentally as root breaks the setup because then newly created files and directories are owned by root and you run into permission errors when starting as your regular user again.

 It is possible to start multiple web UI instances at the same time by adjusting the ports to be used.
 In general this works by